 Wilson served one term as a director of the Central States Universities, Inc., a group of Midwest universities which use the Argonne National Laboratory.
 He has also been on the board of directors of the Iowa Academy of Science.

 "What stands out in my memory here is my association with the students in this department.
 It's been a tremendous experience.
 I feel we've been extremely fortunate in this department.
 Although it's not a big one, our students have done exceedingly well," Wilson stated.

 Leland L. Wilson, formerly of Cedar Falls, died Friday, July 16, 1993, at North Colorado Medical Center, Greeley, of natural causes.

-He was born June 13, 1914, in Williamsburg, Ky., son of Albert and Susan Stinson Wilson.
-He married Margaret Elizabeth Harvin June 4,1938, in Quincy, Fla.
+He was born June 13, 1914, in Williamsburg, Kentucky, son of Albert and Susan Stinson Wilson.
+He married Margaret Elizabeth Harvin on June 4,1938, in Quincy, Florida.

 Dr. Wilson received his bachelor of science degree in 1934 from Eastern Kentucky University and taught high school science.
 He received his master of science degree from the University of Kentucky in 1941 and served as a lieutenant in the U.S. Navy in the Pacific Theater during World War ll.

 From 1946 to 1950 he taught at the Eastern Kentucky University Model High School and received his doctorate in physics from George Peabody College of Vanderbilt University in 1951.
 He was professor of physics and chemistry for three years at Georgia Teachers College in Statesboro, Georgia, and professor of chemistry and department chair at the University of Northern Iowa in Cedar Falls during a twenty-four year period.